elastic/logstash/docs/extending/example-add-a-new-filter.md

     % logstash --pluginpath . -f example.conf

-If you use the monolith jar release of logstash, you have an additional option
+If you use the jar release of logstash, you have an additional option - you can include the plugin right in the jar file.

+    # This command will take your 'logstash/filters/foo.rb' file
-- you can include the plugin right in the jar file.
+    # and add it into the jar file.
     % jar -uf logstash-%VERSION%-flatjar.jar logstash/filters/foo.rb

     # Verify it's in the right location in the jar!